Aaron Sloman, School of Computer Science[*]

 A pdf version is available at

-It is part of the Turing-inspired (Turing, 1952) Meta-Morphogenesis (M-M) project, presented here:
+It is part of the Turing-inspired (Turing, 1952) Meta-Morphogenesis (M-M) project, introduced here:

 A.S. is directly responsible for the contents of this document.

-Background information and discussion of implications, with further links relating to these ideas, is available below, after the video.
+Background information and discussion of implications, with further links relating to these ideas, is provided below -- after the introductory video.